 Routines are helpful in habit-building, but when it comes to idea generation don’t be afraid to mix it up.

-Rather than set a specific time to brainstorm, we can train ourselves to do so at different times and in different locations.
+Rather than set a specific time to brainstorm, train yourself to do so at different times and in different locations.

-When we try to come up with an idea for something, we don’t have to be seated at our desk or in our office.
-Even science proves we can’t be creative without moving.
+When you set out to come up with an idea, you don’t have to be seated at your desk or in your office.
+Even science proves you can’t be creative without moving.

 Ideas can just as easily come in the shower, on a walk, while driving, or while doing the dishes.

-We can brainstorm when we wake up one day, at lunch the next, and right before bed the day after that.
+You can brainstorm when you wake up one day, at lunch the next, and right before bed the day after that.